 or has been removed, changed or mutilated on any vehicle, or any

-part of such vehicle requiring an identification number, the State Police
+part of such vehicle requiring an identification number, the Illinois State Police or the Secretary of State Department of Police

 shall restore, restamp or reaffix the vehicle identification number plate,

 or affix a new plate bearing the original manufacturer's vehicle

 identification number on each such vehicle and on all necessary parts of

 restamped, reaffixed or replaced is not falsified, altered or forged

 (h-1) A person engaged in the repair or servicing of vehicles may reaffix